 How my thoughts have changed on healthcare for all

-Since this exchange and reading other commentary, my thinking has changed a bit on providing healthcare for all.
-It also brought to mind a story of an older, wheelchair-bound, homeless man I’d sometimes give rides to when I was living downtown.
+Since I had this exchange and read other commentary, my thinking has changed a bit on providing healthcare for all.
+It also brought to mind a story of an older, wheelchair-bound, homeless man I'd sometimes give rides to when I was living downtown.

 After experiencing some heart problems, he went to a hospital to get checked out.
 He stayed there for a day or so, but then was kicked out (because he had no coverage).
 While not fully healed, I was a bit taken aback this could happen.